-Jon Danilowicz is an associate at BowerGroupAsia based in the Washington office, where he supports client services work by providing targeted analysis of trends across the Asia-Pacific and market-specific developments in select markets.
+Jon supports client services work by providing targeted analysis of trends across the Asia-Pacific and market-specific developments in select markets.
 Jon first joined BGA as an intern during his graduate studies.
 With a background in the U.S. government, his work as an intern focused especially on regulations and reforms in South Asia.

 Jon previously worked as a paralegal in the criminal section of the U.S. Department of Justice’s Antitrust Division, where he provided research and administrative support on international cartel and price-fixing cases.
 While at the Department of Justice, he developed a nuanced understanding of the auto parts and roll-on roll-off ocean shipping industries and their supply chains in the Asia-Pacific region.

-Jon received a Master of Arts degree from the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University, concentrating in South Asian studies and international economics.
-He has a Bachelor of Science in Foreign Service degree in regional and comparative studies from the Edmund A. Walsh School of Foreign Service at Georgetown University.
+Jon received a Master of Arts from the Johns Hopkins University School of Advanced International Studies (SAIS), concentrating in South Asian studies and international economics.
+He has a Bachelor of Science in foreign service in regional and comparative studies from the Edmund A. Walsh School of Foreign Service at Georgetown University.
 As a student, he interned at the U.S. embassy in Dhaka, Bangladesh, where he worked on rule of law assistance programs and development programs.
 He also interned in the economic section of the U.S. embassy in Colombo, Sri Lanka, where he drafted reports on critical industries.

 Jon is proficient in reading and speaking Hindi and Urdu, fluent in Spanish and has studied Arabic and Polish.